Menu Bottom

 Come rain or shine, our plant-filled tropical tunnel is a magical place.
 Spot the butterflies, identify the species and learn about the butterfly lifecycle.

 Each pupa is carefully attached to a stick and placed in a humid cabinet until they hatch.
 They are then released into the flight area.
-The plants in the tunnel have been selected to encourage egg-laying, so do look out for caterpillars and eggs underneath the leaves!
+The plants in the tunnel have been selected to encourage egg-laying, so do look out for caterpillars and eggs underneath the leaves - and watch your step too!
+Some butterflies may be found on the ground.

 Butterflies at the Rare Breeds Centre